 As you start pedaling, TURBO mode will quickly provide you enough power assistance to take you up the hill.

 When you arrive – core maintenance

 Recharge battery.
 As you arrive from a trip, put your battery back to recharge.
 I always do this, just to make sure that I am fully ready for my next trip.
 It will be a pity to find out that you cannot go on your next trip only because you do not have enough battery power remaining.

-Use only original battery charger that is designed for your battery.
+Use only the original battery charger that is designed for your battery.
 There are known cases when non-original battery charges have damaged batteries and even caused a fire.
-It makes good sense to stick to original battery charger only.
+It makes good sense to stick to the original battery charger only.

 Check tire pressure.
 Just to make sure that you did not lose any tire pressure on the trip, which may require changing a tire.
 Another good and easy practice to follow to be better prepared for the next trip.